nus-cs2103-AY2021S1/ip/docs/README.md

 > This individual project is a
   *greenfield project* as part of **CS2103: Software Engineering**.
-It is inspired by Marlon Brando's depiction of the titular character of Vito Corleone, ***The Godfather***, .
+It is inspired by Marlon Brando's depiction of the titular character of Vito Corleone, ***The Godfather***.
 A person of poise, control and composure; users of this application may find themselves emulating him after keeping track of their tasks.